horneat/moodle_users/Readme.txt

 If --create-table parameter was used;
 - Checks if the table exists.
 - If it exists, prompts the user to confirm whether to drop and recreate it.
-- Skips table creation if user chooses not to drop the existing table.
+- Skips table creation if user chooses [N]ot to drop the existing table.

 - USAGE
 php user_upload.php --file your_file.csv -u db_username -p db_password -d your_database -h your_host